sraybuck/webcomic/chapters/flashback1.md

 "Hm.
 While this undoubtedly an accident waiting to happen, it does have some very nice craftsmanship.
 How did you get the rope to secure this axe blade?"

 "Well," Lyra began hesitantly.
-"I triple braieded some twine we had laying around the sewing supplies and dulled the edges of the shard."
+"I triple braided some twine we had laying around the sewing supplies and dulled the edges of the shard."

 "Hm.
 Smart."
 Hawthorn turned to Audrey.
 "Well, Ward?
 What were you planning to do with this?" she asked, eyeing the odd display of pots and bowls in the yard.